Nursing

 - A summary is effective for linking diverse work experiences.

 Don’t forget to indicate relevant experience in your CV.
-While we wouldn’t recommend including every job you’ve had since you were 16, you can get away with adding work experience from different fields if you’re a graduate or entry-level candidate.
+While we wouldn’t recommend including every job you’ve had since you were 16, you can include work experience from different fields if you’re a graduate or entry-level candidate.

-However, if you’re applying for a senior position, you’ll need to include at least three nursing positions on your CV, especially if you’re applying for a managerial or specialist role.
-For instance, a director of care management requires nine years of experience, four of which must be managerial.
+However, if you’re applying for a senior position, you’ll need to include at least three nursing roles on your CV, especially if you’re applying for a managerial or specialist position.
+For instance, a director of care management requires nine years of experience, four of which must be in a managerial capacity.

 Three examples of poor job experience bullet points for nurses: